 Considering availability and historic application within Eddyfi Technologies robotics, the peripheral tooling used for this project was the ULS-100 Laser Profiling System which has been frequently integrated with the VersaTrax™ robotic inspection crawlers.
 The ULS-100 is deployable in confined spaces; generates point clouds of targets such as pipes, tunnels, wells, etc., and its small form factor and short-range enables scanning in reduced access areas.
 High-resolution measurements coupled with short-range scans [0.13 to 1 m (0.43 to 3 ft) range] with 50° laser swath and 360° rotation gives real-time and true-scale model generation.
 From an operational efficiency perspective, the system boasts simple, configurable deployment and an easy-to-use interface for rapid data acquisition and most importantly, no user calibration required.
 The ULS-100 generates a true 3D point cloud, and data can be exported in CSV format for review by third party surveyors or in image format for reporting.
 It is the perfect platform to generate a 3D model of the pipeline to pin visual and UT data to.

 How this unique offering stands up

-The future of NDT will increasingly enable automated condition monitoring of capital assets and critical components we rely on everyday.
-This article highlights just one example of how Eddyfi Technologies’ centers of excellence can deliver improved inspection solutions for tomorrow.
-How can we assist with your next job?
+The future of NDT will increasingly enable automated condition monitoring of capital assets and critical components we rely on every day.
+This highlights just one example of how Eddyfi Technologies’ can deliver the hottest inspection solutions for tomorrow.
+How can we assist you with your next job?
 Contact us to discuss the big challenge you’re currently faced with for a Beyond Current solution today.